Code Of Conduct

 Anyone asked to stop unacceptable behavior is expected to comply immediately.

-If a participant engages in unacceptable behavior, the conference organizers may take any action they deem appropriate, up to and including expulsion from the conference without warning or refund.
+If a participant engages in unacceptable behavior, the conference organizers may take any action they deem appropriate, including expulsion from the conference without warning or refund.

 OPEN SOURCE CITIZENSHIP